andreluizflima/es6features/README.md

 ```

 ### <a name="tail-calls"></a>Tail Calls
-Calls in tail-position are guaranteed to not grow the stack unboundedly.
-Makes recursive algorithms safe in the face of unbounded inputs.

 Chamadas em tail-position (no final da instrução) garantem o não crescimento da stack de forma
 descontrolada.
 Fazer algoritmos recursivos de forma segura em face a inputs descontrolados.